GreenSteam/pycon.dk/index.md

 ### Where: Room M1, Diplomvej 381, Scion DTU, 2800 Lyngby

-### Schedule
+### Talks

-- 17:00 Warm-up
-- 17:30 Talk 1: Why you should give a talk at your local meetup
+- Why you should give a talk at your local meetup
-- 18:00 Talk 2: Test-driven development with `py.test`
+- Test-driven development with `py.test` *by Vladimir Keleshev*
-- 18:30 Lightning-talk session: a series of 5 minute-talks
+- Lightning-talk session: a series of 5 minute-talks
-- 19:30-21:00 Socializing

 * * *